Mauritians of Chinese origin: Chinese migration from Sumatra to Mauritius

 Like members of other communities on the island, some of the earliest Chinese in Mauritius arrived involuntarily, having been "shanghaied" from Sumatra in the 1740s to work in Mauritius in a scheme hatched by the French admiral Charles Hector, Comte d'Estaing; however, they soon went on strike to protest their kidnapping.
-Luckily for them, their refusal to work was not met by deadly force, but merely deportation back to Sumatra.
+The authorities responded by deporting them back to Sumatra.

 Chinese migration from China to Mauritius

 Late 1700s and early 1800s

-In the 1780s, thousands of voluntary Chinese migrants (estimated to be more than 3000) set sail for Port Louis from Guangzhou on board British, French, and Danish ships; they found employment as blacksmiths, carpenters, cobblers, and tailors, and quickly formed a small Chinatown, the camp des Chinois, in Port Louis.
+In the 1780s, thousands of voluntary Chinese migrants (estimated to be more than 3,000) set sail for Port Louis from Guangzhou on board British, French, and Danish ships; they found employment as blacksmiths, carpenters, cobblers, and tailors, and quickly formed a small Chinatown, the camp des Chinois, in Port Louis.
 Even after the British takeover of the island, migration continued unabated.

-The first wave of migration from China to Mauritius occurred in the early 1800s, the Chinese migrants who came to Mauritius were mainly from the Xiamen in Fujian province.
-Most of these migrants from Fujian were merchants and therefore according to the law they were not allowed to bring their families with them, were not allowed to buy lands unless they abandoned their Chinese citizenship and adopted a British citizenship; therefore, this led to many intermarriages with women of the Creole and Indian communities in order to build their own families or buy lands under the name of their spouses.
+The first wave of migration from China to Mauritius occurred in the early 1800s, the Chinese migrants who came to Mauritius were mainly Hokkien from Xiamen (Amoy) in Southern Fujian province.
+Most of these migrants from Fujian were merchants and therefore according to the law they were not allowed to bring their families with them, were not allowed to buy lands unless they abandoned their Chinese citizenship and adopted British citizenship; therefore, this led to many intermarriages with women of the Creole and Indian communities in order to build their own families or buy land under the name of their spouses.

-In 1829, the British brought to a group of Chinese migrants to work on sugar plantations; European sugar planters worked them like slaves, causing the Chinese migrants to start a failed revolt.
+In 1829, the British brought a group of Chinese migrants to work on sugar plantations; harsh working conditions the Chinese migrants to start a failed revolt.
 Between 1840 and 1843 alone, 3,000 Chinese contract workers arrived on the island.
 By 1846, it is estimated that an influx of 50 Chinese migrants came to Mauritius per year.
 By mid-century, the total resident Chinese population reached five thousand.

 Circa mid-1800s

-A second wave of migration from China came from the province of Guangdong; they mainly came from the city of Guang Zhou.
-In the mid-1800s, they more precisely came from the district of Shunde.
-Some of them were coolies who passed through Hong Kong and came to Mauritius to work through colonial network of Britain while others were merchants and craftsmen.
-There were known as the "Cantonese" and "Namshun" (南顺) in Mauritius.
+A second wave of migration from China mainly came from the city of Guangzhou (Canton).
+In the mid-1800s, they mainly came from the district of Shunde.
+Some of them were coolies who passed through Hong Kong and came to Mauritius to work through the British colonial network, while others were merchants and craftsmen.
+These migrants were known as the Cantonese and Namshun (南顺) in Mauritius.

 By the 1860s, shops run by Sino-Mauritians could be found all over the island.
 Some members of the colonial government thought that further migration should be prohibited, but Governor John Pope Hennessy, recognizing the role that Sino-Mauritians played in providing cheap goods to less well-off members of society, resisted the restrictionists' lobbying.